 How often do you publish?

-We are a biweekly publication, with new features (reviews, essays, excerpts, profiles) dropping on Thursdays, and columns (book lists, archive picks, podcasts, book talks) on Tuesdays.
-Every four articles there is a new cover story and newsletter mail-out, constituting a new “issue.”
-We take weeks off for Christmas and at the end of August.
+We are a semi-weekly publication, with features (reviews, essays, excerpts, profiles) dropping on Thursdays, and columns (book lists, archive picks, podcasts, book talks, Q&As) on Tuesdays.
+Every two weeks there is a new cover story and newsletter mail-out of the last four pieces, constituting a new “issue.”
+We take four weeks off each year for public holidays.

 How do you decide which books to cover?

-We endeavor to list all new China books, broadly conceived, on our dynamic book lists.
-Feature articles (reviews, essays, excerpts, curated lists) then selectively cover certain books, with a view to publishing content that adds original value to the conversation around China and the greater Sinophone world, including lesser-known topics or angles.
+We endeavor to list all new China books, broadly conceived, in our comprehensive listings.
+Feature articles (reviews, essays, excerpts, profiles, curated lists) selectively cover certain books, with a view to publishing content that adds original value to the conversation around China and the Sinophone world, including lesser-known topics or angles.
 We aspire to highlight diverse voices, including Chinese-language books.

 How do you avoid favoritism?

 We avoid publishing reviews by contributors with too close a personal connection to the author, or who have otherwise promoted their book.
-Please see our standards for more detail.
+Please see our contributor guidelines for more detail.
 Selections of which books to cover in feature articles are made solely with interest for the reader in mind.
-All contributors to the Review have full independence to voice their opinion of works, and we encourage both credit and criticism where due.
+All contributors have full independence to voice their opinion of works, and we encourage both credit and criticism where due.

 Do you make money?

 No. We are a non-profit endeavor, and all content on the website is free to access.
-We make no money from advertisements or publishers, nor from affiliate commissions from book links.
-We sometimes use our announcement box (in the footer) to point readers to The Wire China, our sister site that does charge for access, but we are an independent outlet.
+We make no money from advertisements or publishers, though you can donate to support our work.

 How are you funded?